itsnotajulius/Java/JavaNote.md

   - `var.method(new InnerClass() {...} ... }`
   - Calling
     - Made there an then in method
+    - Has no name
-    - Can only call in local method
+    - Can be passed as parmeter

 ## <br/>